-Training a company’s team members is a foundational step in running a company, one that is often forgotten when busy times hit.
-It shouldn’t be.
+Training a company’s team members is a foundational step in running a company, but it is often forgotten when busy times hit.
+This is a big mistake.
 Putting the time and effort into designing a training program that suits the unique needs of procurement will drive more effective results in less time.
 Employees will be better equipped to manage the various situations and surprises that sourcing across numerous categories brings about.

 In 1990, two business academics, C.K.
 Prahalad and Gary Hamel, teamed to write one of the Harvard Business Review's most influential articles on the nature of the modern firm and, by extension, outsourcing.
 They introduced the concept of core competence, which they called the “most powerful way to prevail” in global commerce.